Alabama Car Accident Reporting Basics

 Alabama is tough on drivers who fail to immediately report an accident to police.
 If the accident only results in property damage, a driver risks being convicted of a Class A misdemeanor.
 Penalties could include a $6,000 fine and up to a year in jail.
 Failure to report an injury-causing accident may be punished as a class C felony if a death results.
 So if you're involved in an accident, call it in to local law enforcement.

 You don't have to figure out what to do after a car accident on your own.
 An experienced Alabama attorney can help you sort out your car accident claim and help protect your rights during the process.
-Get started today with a free claim review from a local attorney to learn more about how the law applies to the facts of your claim.
+Get started today by contacting a local injury attorney to learn more about how the law applies to the facts of your claim.

 Contact a qualified attorney.